SDJMaine/python-minicrawler/README.md

 3. Writes one NDJSON row (or logs an error if the fetch fails).

 - Tip: Use the browser url link to the post (the normal https://www.instagram.com/p/<POST_ID>/ link) and avoid “share”/tracking parameters or shortened links.
+- Note: May fail if Instagram blocks automated requests or the post is not publicly accessible.
 ---

 ## ⚠️ Ethical use